 Mr. Miller was raised in Titusville, FL.
 He attended Titusville High School, where he graduated and played Football, Baseball and wrestled.
 He then attended Greensboro College where he played Football and graduated with a Bachelors Degree in Sports and Exercise Science.
 He moved back to Florida in 2006 where he began his teaching career as a Reading Teacher at Titusville High School.
-This is his 10th year in the teaching profession.
-He taught Physical Education for the past 6 years, and is currently in his 1st year as the Athletic Director and Reading Interventionist.
+This is his 11th year in the teaching profession.
+He taught Physical Education for the past 6 years, and is currently in his 2nd year as the Athletic Director, PE and Reading Teacher.
 While at Titusville High School he has coached multiple sports, J.V. and Varsity Assistant Football Coach, Assistant Varsity Baseball Coach, J.V.
 Head Softball coach Varsity Head Softball Coach and Freshman Volleyball Coach.
 He took his Softball team to the Regional playoffs 3 years in a row and won the first fatspitch softball District Championship at Titusville High School.

 The Madison Middle School Athletic Program strives to develop well rounded student-athlete.
 We view interscholastic athletics as an extension of the classroom where life-lessons are learned.
 Sportsmanship, scholarship and physical development are promoted and developed through a wide variety and level of interscholastic sports.

 - Display behavior that will add to the good name of the Madison Middle School.

 - Comply with all school rules and policies without hesitation.

 - Take a leadership role in demonstrating good sportsmanship at all times.